YG15/DataHack2019/data/datasets for anomaly detection/readme.txt

 The original musk dataset from UCI machine learning repository contains several musk and non-musk classes.
 The non-musk classes j146, j147, and 252 are combined to form the inliers, while the musk classes 213 and 211 are added as outliers without downsampling.
 Other classes are discarded.

 Source (citation)
-C. C. Aggarwal and S. Sathe, ìTheoretical foundations and algorithms for outlier ensembles.î ACM SIGKDD Explorations Newsletter, vol. 17, no. 1, pp. 24ñ47, 2015.
+C. C. Aggarwal and S. Sathe, ‚ÄúTheoretical foundations and algorithms for outlier ensembles.‚Äù ACM SIGKDD Explorations Newsletter, vol. 17, no. 1, pp. 24‚Äì47, 2015.

 Downloads
 File: musk.mat